utopia/letsfix.net/Introduction.md

 There's lots of good intention out in the world, but that doesn't always translate into results.

-We want to be able to:
+Use Letsfix to:

 (1) Demonstrate what needs fixing.
-We envision an easy to use system to file bug reports on the real world.
+File [bug reports](http://en.wikipedia.org/wiki/Bug_tracking_system) on the real world.
 Other users can help contribute to why these issues are important, and add their support towards the fix.

-(2) Organize possible actionable solutions for each issue.
+(2) Develop a community motivated to fix that cause.

-(3) Maintain the connection among the people who already feel motivated towards fixing a cause.
+(2) Organize solutions.